EsriPS/transportation-dept-r-and-d/sitescan/README.md

-These are sample py scripts that illustrate various service calls wothin the site scan API.
+These are sample py scripts that illustrate various service calls within the site scan API.

 | Sample  | Description    |
 | :---:   | :---: |